Mike Adams and Hakeem Anwar Unveil AI-Powered Privacy with Above Phone, Robots, and...

 So it's pretty, pretty cool.

-But it's also a touchscreen.
+But it's also a touch screen.

 It's also a touchscreen.

-So there's a lot of different things you can do with a laptop.
+Yep, so there's a lot of different things you can do with a laptop.

-Because it's like with these big tech companies, there's a few big tech companies and they're worth billions of dollars, hundreds of millions of dollars.
+Because it's like with these big tech companies, there's a few big tech companies, and they're worth billions of dollars, hundreds of millions of dollars.

 It's going to take millions of tiny companies to counteract that effect.